- December 1, 2019: Clinical, Cognitive, Cognitive Neuroscience, and Social.

 The Institution Code for the University of Waterloo is 0996.
 The Department Code (Psychology) is 2016.

+A valid GRE test score is required by the program application deadline.
 If you have a valid GRE test score (GRE scores are valid for five years from the test date) at the time of application, indicate your test score on your OUAC application and upload your GRE test report to Quest.
-If you do not have a valid test, you will not be able to enter the GRE score on your OUAC application.
-Arrange to take the test as soon as possible, e-mail the official test report as an attachment to firstname.lastname@example.org, and arrange for ETS to send your official test report to the University of Waterloo.
+However, if you do not have a valid test, you will not be able to enter the GRE score on your OUAC application.
+Arrange to take the test as soon as possible, e-mail the official test report as an attachment to email@example.com, and arrange for ETS to send your official test report to the University of Waterloo.
+Admission decisions can only be made on a complete application.

 Exception: Only the Master of Applied Science (MASc) in Developmental and Communication Science does not require the GRE.